 It doesn’t get better below the waist, either.
 The below info-graphic highlights many of the ways sitting harms our bodies, and what is most clear is that the problems don’t end with the back and abs.
 Some of the worst disuse atrophy occurs in the hip flexors and the glutes, which govern your range of motion and give you the power to push off from your seat.

 Atrophy in these muscle groups result in weak, inflexible hips and a shorter stride.
 Prolonged sitting can also cause atrophy in your glutes.
 Weak glute muscles can also lead to hip bursitis, in which your hip bursa—fluid sacs that act as a lubricant between tissues in your hips—become painfully swollen.
 All of this deterioration happens every day to unsuspecting office workers.

 The Solution to the Sitting Disease Is Simple

 In addition to this being aware of what components make a great chair can greatly assist with reducing pressure upon your body while working the traditional 40 hour week.
-Everyone has different specifications for their chair, as individuals we are wonderfully unique, and at Bestoffice all our collections are based on promoting health, support and comfort.
-If you liked this blog post leave a comment and we can discuss further.
+Everyone has different specifications for their chair, as individuals we are wonderfully unique, and at BestOffice all our collections are based on promoting health, support and comfort.
+If you liked this blog post leave a comment or give us a follow on social media.